NextDotID/docs/docs/getting-started/introduction.md

 Welcome to the future of Digital Identity.

-## User Cases
+## Current real world use cases

 The list of protocols and dApps using Next.ID is growing weekly.
-Here are just some of them:
+Here are a few of the early adopters:

 | Developers | Purpose |
 |---|---|